Whitby Swing Bridge: Current bridge

-By the early 20th century the limited 45 ft clearance of the 1835 bridge was restricting the size of vessels which could be built up-stream of the bridge.
+By the early 20th century the limited 45 ft clearance of the 1835 bridge was restricting the size of vessels which could be built upstream of the bridge.
 A replacement swing bridge was commissioned by Whitby Urban District Council.
-It was designed by J Mitchell Moncrieff, later President of the Institution of Structural Engineers.
+It was designed by J. Mitchell Moncrieff, later President of the Institution of Structural Engineers.
+As work progressed on the west side of the river bank to set a pivot for the bridge to swing, a seam of coal 10 in thick was struck at 26 ft below the water level.
+The foundations had to be sunk to a depth of 32 ft below the low water mark for a secure foundation.

 It was opened in July 1909 by Mabel Theresa Duncombe, the daughter of the Viscount of Helmsley and the wife of local MP, Sir Gervase Beckett.
 The bridge consists of two leaves moved independently by electric motors.

 The bridge originally carried the A171 road.
 To avoid congestion in the town centre, the road was diverted to a high level bridge over the Esk Valley built in 1980.

 The bridge is not wide enough for vehicles to pass, so vehicular access to the bridge is controlled by traffic lights.
 The bridge is opened to shipping either side of high tide, but is quickly closed again to allow for traffic movement.